 2. Gardening is hard work.

 As many have said before us, “No pain, no gain.”
-We’re not sure this saying is foolproof, but it makes a valid point — things worth celebrating, things that feel like real success, are often hard.
+We’re not sure this saying is foolproof, but it makes a valid point — things worth celebrating, things that feel like a real success, are often hard.
 And let’s face it.
 Growing isn’t easy.

 Gardens can be complex, needy, and fickle.
 They require consistent attention and, often, a base of knowledge and research.
 But all this hard work only leads to greater satisfaction when you reap your rewards